Remembering ‘Criminal Minds’ Season 1 With Thomas Gibson, Shemar Moore, Lola Glaudini, And Mandy Patinkin

 While Criminal Minds has certainly not backed off from the gore, it’s hardly an issue in 2017.
 With shows like AMC’s The Walking Dead taking all the flack now, for gratuitous violence and excessive gore, Criminal Minds violence is no longer shocking.
 In 2005 though, the first season with Thomas Gibson, Shemar Moore, and Mandy Patinkin caused quite a stir.

 The Criminal Minds original cast included Mandy Patinkin, Thomas Gibson, Shemar Moore, Lola Glaudini, Matthew Gray Gubler, and Kirsten Vangsness.
 Technically A.J.
-Cook joined the show a little later in season 1.
+Cook joined the show a little later in Season 1.
 These seven people began with high hopes, but four left the show along the way.

-Criminal Minds stars Thomas Gibson, Shemar Moore, Lola Glaudini and Mandy Patinkin are learning though that there is life after Criminal Minds.
+Criminal Minds stars Thomas Gibson, Shemar Moore, Lola Glaudini, and Mandy Patinkin are learning though that there is life after Criminal Minds.

 After Criminal Minds, Lola Glaudini still enjoys a successful career in TV and Movies, both as an actress and as a producer.
 Among her credits are That Awkward Moment, The Expanse, Persons Unknown, and Certain Prey.
 Although CBS was, even then, itching to recast the role, Lola Glaudini parted amicably.
 It seems Lola was homesick for New York anyway according to TV Buddy.